-4. Websites don’t look after themselvesBefore you even add your first product to the website you need to be sure you have the time to commit to your online business.
-First you will need to design and build it, then market it, then package up and send out orders, deal with customer queries, returns, re-stocking and finally researching and purchasing new products.
-And remember, the more marketing you do, the more orders you get and more customer queries, so your resources have to be sustainable.
-Keeping up the momentumGoogle, and other search engines, will only ever reindex your site if you are constantly implementing new content.
+4. Websites don’t look after themselvesBefore you even add your first product, you need to be sure you have the time to commit to your online business.
+First, you will need to design and build it, then market it, then package up and send out orders, deal with customer queries, returns, re-stocking and finally researching and purchasing new products.
+And remember, the more marketing you do, the more orders you get and more customer queries, so your resources have to be scalable.
+Keeping up the momentumGoogle, and other search engines, will only ever re-index your site if you are constantly implementing new content.
 This doesn’t only mean adding new products but also adding new, interesting, quality driven content such as blog posts, help tips and articles, instruction videos and customer reviews.
 The ecommerce industry moves at a rapid pace and to keep up with the competition you need to be aware of the latest trends, emerging features and new technologies.
-Not all of them will be relevant to your business but the website will need to be constantly updated with ones that will benefit you and your customers.
+Not all of them will be relevant to your business but, your online shop will need to be constantly updated with ones that will benefit you and your customers.
 Don't be put off by the big boysOne major advantage small businesses have over the big online retailers is the personal touch.
-Having one to one contact on a daily basis allows a company to understand their customers and respond to their individual needs in a better way.
-They can go above and beyond what the customer expects, ensuring their return.
-Small businesses tend to offer a more niche selection of products so they can tailor their website to a dedicated theme, rather than being forced to have a neutral, blank canvas design and content of a department store.
-This allows them to emotionally connect with the customer on a focused area they are interested in, creating a much more intimate and personal feel.
-This can then also be reflected in their social media sites and their blog.
+Having one-to-one contact on a daily basis allows you to understand your customers and respond to their individual needs in a better way.
+You can go above and beyond what the customer expects, ensuring they return and become loyal customers.
+Small businesses tend to offer a more niche selection of products so they can tailor their online shop to a dedicated theme, rather than being forced to have a neutral, blank canvas design and content of a department store.
+This allows you to emotionally connect with the customer on a focused area they are interested in, creating a much more intimate and personal feel.
+This can then also be reflected in connected socials and blog.
 Stay in controlThe website is your store front to the world.
-It will be seen by people who have no idea who you are or what you sell so make sure it is made clear from the outset.
+It will be seen by people who have no idea who you are or what you sell, so make sure it is made clear from the outset.
 The branding, colours, content and usability should all represent your business and its ethos.
 If other people are working on your site, blog or social media, such as a designer or a member of staff, make sure they know what this means.
-The internet moves very rapidly and a business can be harmed beyond repair just because someone posted an ill-thought out Twitter post or responded to a customer review in the wrong way.
-5. Your website is for your customers, not GoogleThe most important thing to remember when designing, building and maintaining your website is that Google does not buy from your site, your customers do.
+The internet moves very rapidly and a business can be harmed beyond repair just because someone posted an ill-thought out social post or responded to a customer review in the wrong way.
+5. Your online shop is for your customers, not GoogleThe most important thing to remember when designing, building and maintaining your online shop is that Google does not buy from your site, your customers do.
 This means that you should always put your customer first and make sure the site is usable, readable and easy to understand for them.
 Trying to structure your site to outsmart search engines is an out-dated way of thinking and will harm your site in the long run.
-Google, in particular, has worked hard to make its Googlebot crawl websites like a human would and rewards sites that construct their site in this way.
+Google, in particular, has worked hard to make its Googlebot explore websites like a human would and it rewards sites that construct their site in this way.
 Try Bluepark for FREE for 14 daysFull access to everything including our support team, no card details required |

 |